AbrahamLopez10/Hangfire.Dashboard.BasicAuthenticationFilter/README.md

 });
 ```

-Alternatively, if for some reason you can't or don't want to use the recommended `Configuration` approach, you can also store the password as a SHA-1 byte hash for reducing the inherent risk of storing your password in plain text in your codebase and version control history:
+Alternatively, if for some reason you can't or don't want to use the approach recommended above, you can specify the password as a SHA-1 byte hash instead for reducing the inherent risk of storing your password in plain text in your codebase and version control history:

 ```cs
 app.UseHangfireDashboard("/hangfire", new DashboardOptions